 This groundbreaking therapy taps into your body’s natural healing abilities and can offer transformative results for many people.
-While it is often associated with aesthetic treatments, its value extends far beyond the world of hair therapy and skin treatments.
+While it is often associated with aesthetic treatments, its value extends far beyond hair therapy and skin treatments.
 To fully explore the impressive array of benefits and see how PRP treatment might work for you, talk to our team of experts today!
-We also offer treatment plans for shoulder pain management and torn meniscus treatment therapy.
+We also offer shoulder pain treatment and torn meniscus treatment therapy.

 The Science Behind the Value of PRP Treatments

 Now that you understand how PRPs are collected, let’s take a closer look at how these treatments work.
-Most importantly, let’s examine what this Platelet-Rich Plasma is and why it is worth collecting.
+Most importantly, let’s examine this Platelet-Rich Plasma and why it is worth collecting.

 Why Is Platelet-Rich Plasma Valuable?

 In basic terms, the platelets in your body are blood cells (that have the shape of a dinner plate) that play a key role in blood clotting.
 These PRPs help to control bleeding if you are injured, which is a truly essential function.
-Any time you cut your skin, for example, it is this Platelet-Rich Plasma that naturally goes to work to help you heal.
+Any time you cut your skin, for example, Platelet-Rich Plasma naturally goes to work to help you heal.

 How Long Has PRP Therapy Been Around?

-Platelets were initially identified by scientists in the 1880s, and during the 1940s, they began their experiment using platelets for facilitating wound healing.
-By the 1980s, researchers were already employing PRP therapy for the mending of injured tissues.
-Modern orthopaedic applications have expanded to include the treatment of degenerative conditions like arthritis, foot pains and accelerated healing after surgery, while a wide range of cosmetic options has sprung up for anti-ageing and scar healing.
+Scientists in the 1880s initially identified platelets, and during the 1940s, they began their experiment using platelets for facilitating wound healing.
+By the 1980s, researchers were already employing PRP therapy to mend injured tissues.
+Modern orthopaedic applications have expanded to include the treatment of degenerative conditions like arthritis, heel pains and accelerated healing after surgery, while a wide range of cosmetic options has sprung up for anti-ageing and scar healing.

 Is Platelet-Rich Plasma Therapy Safe?

 PRP therapy has a long history of safe and effective use.
 Not only has it been studied extensively and widely used in a diverse range of applications, but enough time has passed to see the long-term effects.
-And, year after year, this treatment shows to be safe.
+And, year after year, this treatment has shown to be safe.

 What Is Platelet-Rich Plasma (PRP) Used For?